 Effective April 2, 2012, we entered into the Essaouria Offshore Petroleum Agreement as operator.
 In January 2013, we closed on an agreement to acquire an additional 37.5% participating interest in the Essaouira Offshore block from Canamens Energy Morocco SARL, one of our block partners.
-Governmental approvals and processes for this acquisition were finalized in November 2013 and our participating interest in the Essaouira Offshore block is 75%.
+Governmental approvals and processes for this acquisition were finalized in November 2013 and resulted in our participating interest in the Essaouira Offshore block being 75%.
+In October 2013, we entered into a farm-out agreement with BP.
+In the first quarter of 2014, the Moroccan government issued joint ministerial orders approving the farm-out agreement.
+Under the terms of the agreement, BP acquired a non-operating interest in the Essaouria Offshore block.
+BP will fund Kosmos' share of the cost of one exploration well in the block, subject to a maximum spend of \$120.0 million, and pay its proportionate share of any well costs above the maximum spend.
+In the event a second exploration well is drilled, BP will pay 150% of its share of costs subject to a maximum spend of \$120.0 million.
+After giving effect to the farm-out, our participating interest is 30.0% in the Essaouria Offshore block and we remain the operator.
 The Moroccan national oil company, ONHYM, has a 25% carried participating interest and is carried by the block partners proportionately during the exploration phase.
 We are required to pay a 10% royalty on oil produced in water depths of 200 meters or less (the first 300,000 tons produced are exempt from royalty) and 7% royalty on oil produced in water depths deeper than 200 meters (the first 500,000 tons produced are exempt from royalty).
 These royalties are to be paid in-kind or, at the election of the government of Morocco, in cash.
 A corporate tax rate of 30% is applied to profits at the license level following a 10-year tax holiday post first production.
-The Essaouria Offshore Block comprises approximately 2.9 million acres (11,731 square kilometers).
 The term of the Essaouria Offshore Permits, beginning November 8, 2011, is eight years and includes an initial exploration period of two years and six months followed by the first extension period of three years and the second extension period of two years and six months.
+We are currently in the first extension period of the exploration permit, which ends in May 2017.
+The work program for the first extension period includes a drilling obligation.
+The extension of the exploration phases are subject to fulfillment of specific work obligations.
 In the event of commercial success, we have the right to develop and produce oil and/or gas for a period of 25 years from the grant of an exploitation authorization from the government, which may be extended for an additional period of 10 years under certain circumstances.
-In late 2011 and early 2012, we acquired approximately 2,363 square kilometers of 3D seismic data in Essaouira Offshore block and processing is ongoing.